 - The IT department underwent a comprehensive restructuring that achieved two key goals: reducing costs and improving service delivery across the district.
-This reorganization facilitated the adoption of advanced software solutions, including PowerSchool as the new Student Information System, along with GoGuardian and MagicSchool, enhancing both internal IT operations and broader district functions.
-With the full transition to PowerSchool by 2026-27, further cost savings are expected. - The budget includes funding for Chromebooks for the 1:1 program and interactive boards and charging carts for classrooms, along with upgraded music labs at the high school level.
-The IT capital budget is projected to be 10% below the five-year average, achieved through long-term planning and leveraging year-end funds to reduce financial burdens. - Technology Systems and Equipment Maintenance costs were reduced by \$65,650.
+This reorganization included enhancing both internal IT operations and broader district functions. - The budget includes funding for Chromebooks for the 1:1 program for grades 6 and 9 and charging carts for classrooms, along with upgraded music labs at the high school level.
+The IT capital budget is projected to be 35% below the five-year average, achieved through long-term planning and leveraging year-end funds to reduce financial burdens; the capital budget was reduced for next year by -\$202,858. - Technology Systems and Equipment Maintenance costs were reduced by -\$282,706.
 Maintenance & Operations team members now handle network drops, HDMI runs, and other AV-related services, lowering external service expenses.